Comprehensive World History Study Materials for Competitive Exams

 - Chemistry

-Medieval Europe The Eastern Roman empire or Byzantine empire was a vast empire and its capital Constantinople was the largest city of that time.
+Medieval Europe The Byzantine Empire The Eastern Roman Empire or Byzantine Empire was a vast empire, and its capital, Constantinople, was the largest city of that time.
 The Byzantines built beautiful churches.
-The most famous of these is the Church of St. Sophia in
+The most famous

-Renaissance The 16th century is commonly designated as the ‘Age of Renaissance’, also called the ‘Revival of learning’.
-It is said to have started with the capture of Constantinople (now Istanbul) by the Turks in 1453
+Renaissance Introduction The 16th century is commonly designated as the ‘Age of Renaissance’, also called the ‘Revival of learning’.
+It is said to have started with the capture of Constantinople (now Is

 Important Dates I. ANCIENT WORLD B.C.
 776 First Olympiad in Greece.
 753 Rome founded.

-Important Battles Name of the Battle Year Countries Invoved Battle of Marathon 490 BC Athenians and Persians.
-King Darius of Persia defeated.
+Important Battles Name of the Battle Year Countries Involved Battle of Marathon 490 BC Athenians and Persians.
+King Darius of Persia was defeated